pedscoffee/PhysicianPromptEngineering/prompt-generator.md

     getPlanInstruction(plan) {
         const templates = {
-            narrative: "Write the plan as a flowing paragraph using complete sentences.
+            'narrative': "Write the plan as a flowing paragraph using complete sentences.
 Use future tense ('will start,' 'plan to').
-Explain actions in narrative form",
-            simple_bullets: "Format the plan as bullet points.
+Explain actions in narrative form", 'simple_bullets': "Format the plan as bullet points.
 Write brief action phrases.
-Do not use category subheadings",
-            categorized: "Organize the plan into categories with subheadings (e.g., Diagnostics:, Therapeutics:, Follow-up:, Tests:, Medications:, etc.).
+Do not use category subheadings", 'categorized': "Organize the plan into categories with subheadings (e.g., Diagnostics:, Therapeutics:, Follow-up:, Tests:, Medications:, etc.).
 Under each subheading, list relevant action items as bullet points.
-Use capitalized words followed by colons for subheadings",
-            hybrid: "Begin with a brief narrative sentence explaining the overall plan strategy.
+Use capitalized words followed by colons for subheadings", 'hybrid': "Begin with a brief narrative sentence explaining the overall plan strategy.
 Then list specific action items as bullet points below"
         };

         return templates[plan.primary];